Bobenheim am Berg: Coat of arms

 The German blazon reads: In Gold ein schwarzes Gemarkungszeichen.

 The last word refers to the unusual charge seen on the escutcheon, a “municipal area sign”.
 The municipality's arms might in English heraldic language be described thus: Or a bar and a saltire both couped, the arm in sinister chief crossed by a bendlet couped and the two arms in base conjoined by a chevron reversed sable.

 The tinctures are the Palatine colours.

 The arms were approved in 1983 by the now abolished Regierungsbezirk of Rheinhessen-Pfalz and date from a 1714 court seal.

 Culture and sightseeing

 Regular events

 Each year on the second weekend in August, the kermis (church consecration festival, locally known as the Kerwe) is held, and on the first weekend of Advent, the Belzenickelmarkt (“Father Christmas/Santa Claus Market”).

 Famous people

 The Member of the Bundestag, Norbert Schindler, lives in Bobenheim am Berg.

-Former US President Donald Trump’s patrilineal line traces back to Johann Paul Trump, who was born, c.
-1727, and was from Bobenheim am Berg.